Magic square and half-hypermultiplets in F-theory: Six-dimensional global model

-Of course, the original $SU(6)$ spectrum is already anomaly free, so hypermultiplets in ${\bf 14}$ can not be present equally at all the $2n-2r+4$ zeros of $h_{2n-2r+4}=0$ as they are too many to be anomaly free. \footnote{Note that, for singlets, there seems to be no problem as the extra $n-r+2$ complex structure moduli due to the change of the section $h_{n-r+2}^2\rightarrow h_{2n-2r+4}$ can be cancelled if the singlets in the decomposition ${\bf 14}\oplus{\bf 1}$ are assumed to be not present (as is usually the case in a generic rank-1 enhancement) at the enhanced points in the non-split model.} If they were ${\bf 14}'$ instead of ${\bf 14}$, they could be split into pairs and equally be distributed (up to the eaten ones) at the $2n-2r+4$ zeros, but both the heterotic anomaly analysis and Sadov's generalized anomaly cancellation mechanism tell us that they must be ${\bf 14}$, and not ${\bf 14}'$.
+Of course, the original $SU(6)$ spectrum is already anomaly free, so hypermultiplets in ${\bf 14}$ can not be present equally at all the $2n-2r+4$ zeros of $h_{2n-2r+4}=0$ as they are too many to be anomaly free.
+If they were ${\bf 14}'$ instead of ${\bf 14}$, they could be split into pairs and equally be distributed (up to the eaten ones) at the $2n-2r+4$ zeros, but both the heterotic anomaly analysis and Sadov's generalized anomaly cancellation mechanism tell us that they must be ${\bf 14}$, and not ${\bf 14}'$.

-This poses a question of how the $n-r+1$ matter in ${\bf 14}$ of $Sp(3)$ are generated and where they reside, if the non-split $I_6$ model can really describe a consistent $Sp(3)$ six-dimensional compactification.
+This poses a question of how the $n-r+1$ matter in ${\bf 14}$ of $Sp(3)$ are generated and where they reside in the non-split $I_6$ model.
 In the next section, in order to explore what happens near a zero locus of $h_{2n-2r+4}$, we perform an explicit blow-up of the singularity.